Yaksh88/ValueGlance/README.md

    ```
   npm chown -R $(whoami) (project)
    ```
+- There is a limit to number of times we can access data through the API, if it runs out it will run into error

 **Deployed**:
 Please use the link to see the deployed version of the app:

 https://valueglance.web.app/

+Thank you for reviewing my project!
+I’ve designed this application to showcase my skills in front-end development and attempted to integrate a Flask-based backend for additional functionality.
+Although the backend is currently not fully integrated with the front end, I’ve included the code as part of my effort to explore and implement backend services.

+If you have any questions or need further clarifications, feel free to reach out.
+I appreciate your time and feedback!